gfkse/bettermc/README.md

 In contrast to `parallel::mclapply`, neither output nor messages nor warnings from the child processes are lost.
-All of these can be forwarded to the parent process and are prefix with the index of the function invocation from which they originate:
+All of these can be forwarded to the parent process and are prefixed with the index of the function invocation from which they originate:

 ``` r